 That is the quick and easy neurobiology of fetal brain development.
 The embryonic stage reveals that the fertilized egg is a clump of cells with no brain; the processes that begin to generate a nervous system do not begin until after the fourteenth day.
 No sustainable or complex nervous system is in place until approximately six months of gestation.

-If you had to pick the exact point at which the fetus becomes a person entitled to protection, then – if only for legal purposes – the most reasonable choice would probably be somewhere around the end of the second trimester (which, conveniently enough, is pretty much in line with current US laws).
+If you had to pick the exact point at which the fetus becomes a person entitled to protection, then – if only for legal purposes – the most reasonable choice would probably be somewhere around the end of the second trimester (which, conveniently enough, is pretty much in line with current US laws as of 2021).
 Legal necessities aside, though, it seems clear that the actual level of sentience for a developing fetus at any given moment can’t be reduced to a simple black-and-white binary – it exists along a continuum.
 So what does this mean for the fetus’s moral status?
 Well, it means that it shouldn’t be reduced to a simple black-and-white binary either.
 Just like its level of sentience, the fetus’s moral status should also be regarded as something that emerges gradually.
 As Parfit writes:

 [Under the binary view,] there must be a sharp borderline.
 It is implausible to claim that this borderline is birth; nor can any line be plausibly drawn during pregnancy.
 We may thus be led to the view that I started to exist at the moment of conception.
 We may claim that this is the moment when my life began.